apify/apify-shared-js/CONTRIBUTING.md

 - Commit your changes using a descriptive commit message that follows defined [commit message conventions](#commit-message-guidelines).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.
 - Push the code to your forked repository and create a pull request on GitHub.
-- If somebody from project contributors suggest changes then:
+- If somebody from project contributors suggests changes then:
     - Make the required updates.
     - Re-run all test suites to ensure tests are still passing.
     - Push the changes.
 No need to rebase/squash at this point, as the whole PR will be squash merged.